Leon Pendarvis: Career

 Pendarvis played keyboards and provided the backing vocals for Richard Roundtree's 1972 album, The Man from Shaft.

 Along with Janice Gadsden, he co-wrote "Sing a Happy Song" for Taj Mahal.
 He also produced the song which was released in 1978.

 He composed, recorded and mixed the original dramatic music for the music video "BAD" by Michael Jackson.

-By 2014, Pendarvis had been with the Saturday Night Live Band, playing keyboards for 30 years and was the longest serving member with the outfit.
+By 2014, Pendarvis has been with the Saturday Night Live Band, playing keyboards for over 40 years and is the longest serving member with the outfit.

 Along with guitarist Larry Campbell, and bass virtuoso Pino Palladino, Pendarvis played on the 2018 Bettye LaVette album Things Have Changed, an album of songs by Bob Dylan which was released on Verve Records.

 Along with Richard Tee, Pendarvis played keyboards on the Van McCoy & the Soul City Symphony album, Love Is the Answer which was released on Avco Records in 1974.
 He also played clavinet and piano on their next album Disco Baby, which contained the massive hit in 1975, "The Hustle".
 He played on McCoy's album The Disco Kid, which was released on Avco Records in 1975.

 Artists Pendarvis has worked with over the years include Bonnie Raitt on Streetlights (1974), Van McCoy on Disco Baby (1975), Paul Simon on "Still crazy after all these years" (1975), Barbra Streisand on Songbird (1978), Eric Clapton on August (1986), Don Johnson on Let It Roll (1989), Avril Lavigne on "Keep Holding On" (2006), and many more.
 He was at one time a member of the group Passion.
 He is also the musical director and conductor for NBC's Saturday Night Live (SNL) Band, with which he has played since 1980.
 Since 1986 he has been a member of The Blues Brothers band.
 He was the husband of singer and chorist Janice Pendarvis (born Janice Gadsden), who sang for Roberta Flack, Sting, Philip Glass, David Bowie, and the Naked Brothers Band.